-Sit up straight...no elbows on the table...chew with your mouth closed.
-In simpler times, before Facebook and Twitter and Instagram, being on your Ps and Qs at a holiday party was fairly easy; adhere to the aforementioned, and you’d be all good.
+Sit up straight...
+No elbows on the table...
+Chew with your mouth closed.
+In simpler times, before Facebook and Twitter and Instagram, minding your p’s and q’s at a holiday party was fairly easy; adhere to the aforementioned, and you’d be all good.
 But in the age of social media, decorum isn’t so black-and-white.
 If you’re at someone’s home, do you need their permission to post photos of their decor?
 And what about when dinner is served—is it OK to snap pics of the duck confit and apple tarte, or is that gauche?

 If you’re at a party and waiting for a friend to arrive, is it OK to entertain yourself on your phone?

 “It depends on the type of party.
 If the point is for you to be there mixing and mingling, you should really be participating.
 That being said, it can be tough.
 A lot of people get nervous and they don’t know what to do, so I never begrudge someone turning to that phone.
 But if you can first try to talk to a couple of people and maybe get some food or a beverage, that says, ‘I’ve showed up to the party, I’m participating, and I’m not immediately heading to a corner while I wait for my friend to show up.’”

 What are the rules with having your phone out during a sit-down dinner?

 “You don’t.
 The only time that a phone comes out during a sit-down dinner is, let’s say, you regularly dine with people in your social circle at someone’s home and it’s very casual.
 That’s the kind of atmosphere when people are coming to the table with their phones in their pockets, and there comes a moment when everyone is debating something that you can just Google, or you’re telling a story and a photo has to come out to enhance it.
 But as a guest, you should never really be the one initiating that.
 Leave it to the host to say, ‘Somebody grab their phone, we gotta see this photo.’”